- Travel and Places»

 6. George Washington visited the island

-Yes, even the first American president paid a visit to the lovely island.
+Yes, even the first American president paid a visit to this lovely island.
 Plus, it is said to be his only trip outside of the United States.
 In 1751 at the age of 19, Washington sailed to Barbados to accompany his older brother Lawrence who was suffering from tuberculosis.
 It was hoped that the tropical climate would help improve the elder Washington’s health.

 They rented a house on the southwest coast of the island, just a stone’s throw away from the Garrison site.
 During his stay, the younger Washington contracted smallpox, which eventually immunized him against what would be a rampant killer during the American War of Independence.